 It may surprise many people that the close quarantine requirements of 2020 have not resulted in an increase in divorces, and in fact, divorce rates may have declined.
 An even bigger surprise might be that the same rules for marriage to succeed also apply to successful divorces.

-It may seem counterintuitive, but successful relationships include divorces.
 People may not be able to live together in a committed relationship, but they are still in a relationship regardless of their legal status.

 Consider following these 10 general rules for marriage regardless of whether you are getting married or getting divorced.

 Kindness is a character trait that cannot be over-emphasized, whether you are talking about how you interact with yourself or with others.
 It is what most people are looking for in another person.
 You do not have to beat yourself up or others to get your point across.
 Even more importantly, being kind releases serotonin and oxytocin in your brain and reduces anxiety.
 While you are staying on good terms with your ex, you may even live longer.

 2. Be an Adult

 Being an adult and having emotional maturity are the basis of a successful life.
 Controlling your emotions and taking responsibility reduces stress and anxiety.
 Emotionally mature people care about others and try to support them.
 When you act in an emotionally mature way, you raise the confidence level of your ex-partner that you aren’t going to do something to intentionally harm them.

 The fundamental rule for life and divorce is “it is better to be happy than right.”
 Criticizing your (ex) partner is all about being right.
 There are lots of reasons relationships change, and most of them do not involve blaming the other person.
 Making the other person wrong won’t make you feel any better, either.
 Criticism oftentimes is a projection of guilt.
 If you are spending a lot of time criticizing your ex, you have a lot of guilt to deal with.
 Let that go.

 4. Don’t Let Negative Emotions Push Love Aside